aelzenaar/ncea-notes/unibooks.md

  * Tristan Needham, _Visual Complex Analysis_.
 This book attempts to construct complex analysis purely geometrically.
 It is quite successful in building intuition, but there are no proofs at all and a number of theorems are only (strongly) hinted at rather than stated - even important ones like Cauchy's theorem.
 (515.9 N37)
  * John Conway, _Functions of One Complex Variable I_.
-He uses 'analytic' to mean 'holomorphic'.
-Beyond this, I found the book to be readable, if a little slow.
+I found this book to be readable, if a little slow.
 (515.93 C76)
  * Lars Ahlfors, _Complex Analysis_.
 This is a little old-fashioned, but very geometric.
 My main issue is that everything is done by partial differentiation and differential forms; there is also not a lot of emphasis on series representations (analyticity) in the first half of the book.
 (515.93 A28 1966)